zarf-dev/proposals/0051-v1beta1-schema/README.md

 below is for the real nitty-gritty.
 -->

-Zarf will determine the schema of the package definition using the top level `apiVersion` field. `apiVersion` already exists as a top level field in the Zarf package config schema.
+Zarf will determine the schema of the package definition using the existing optional field `apiVersion`.
 If `apiVersion` is not set then Zarf will assume it is a v1alpha1 package.
 Users will be able to automatically upgrade their package to the v1beta1 schema by running `zarf dev convert`.

-The v1beta1 schema will remove, restructure, and rename several fields.
+The v1beta1 schema will remove, replace, and rename several fields.

-### Removed fields without replacement
+### Removed Fields

 These fields will error when `zarf dev convert` is run and recommend an alternative method to achieve the desired behavior.